-Overpronation has problems that can lead to pain and injury on the pitch if not dealt with now.
-Soccer belongs to high impact sports where your foot always leaves the ground and returns with an impact of at least three times your body weight.
-In worst field conditions, overpronators can suffer pain in the foot, knee, hip, and back.
+Overpronation has potential problems that can lead to pain and injury on the pitch if not dealt with properly.
+Soccer belongs to high impact sports where your foot always leaves the ground and returns back with an impact of at least three times your body weight.
+In a worst field condition, you can suffer pain in the foot, knee, hip, and back.

-While most overpronators will encounter no problems, this postural deformity can cause foot fatigue.
-When your foot rolls too much inward, it will work extra hard to keep your balance.
-And when there is a prolonged stress on the foot, injury is imminent.
+While most overpronators will have no problems on their feet, this postural deformity can cause foot fatigue.
+It is because when your foot rolls too much inward, it will work extra hard to keep your balance.
+And when there’s a prolonged stress on the foot, injury is imminent.

 What are the best soccer cleats for overpronation (and flat feet)?

-The best soccer cleats for overpronation have these features:
+The best soccer cleats for overpronation have the following features: